teamscode/teamscode-website/content/contests/spring-2025/registration.md

 ## Registration Instructions

 Welcome to TeamsCode contests!
-Each team will only need one account on TeamsCode Contest Portal to participate, and we recommend the team captain to register for your team.
+Each team will only need one account on <a href="https://spring25.teamscode.org/">TeamsCode Contest Portal</a> to participate, and we recommend the team captain to register for your team.
-<b>Registration has not opened yet.</b>
 Before getting started, make sure you have confirmed the following with your team:

 * A team name, be creative and keep it appropriate.